 It doesn’t take an MBA degree to tell you that it would result in collateral damage.
 Nobody (except consumers) would benefit from a decrease in diamond prices.
 Why would people in the synthetic business do this when they could keep prices as high as possible for a larger profit margin?

-Hopefully, you had gained a better awareness and discovered a little more knowledge about diamonds after reading this article.
-If we missed any diamond facts here, feel free to leave a comment below and add your own.
+With that, I hope you enjoyed reading this article.
+Hopefully, you had gained a better awareness and discovered a little more knowledge about diamonds.
+If we missed any interesting diamond facts here, feel free to leave a comment below and add your own.